WearyMench/WearyMench/README.md

 ### Hi there 👋

-I am a 21 year old young man looking to grow in the software development world.
+I am a 21 year old man looking to grow in the software development world.

 - 🌱 I’m currently learning typescript/SQL
 - 💬 Ask me about anything